JacobK316/app-landing-pages/README.md

 # App Landing Pages

-Welcome to the official landing pages for Jacob Kappler’s apps!
-This project showcases two privacy-first, distraction-free apps—**JournalWrite** and **DreamFrame**—built with care, creativity, and a focus on user experience.
+Welcome to the repo for the official landing page for my apps!
+This project showcases the webpages for two privacy-first, distraction-free apps—**JournalWrite** and **DreamFrame**—being built with care, creativity, and a focus on user experience.

 ## Overview